Hubbard90/portfolio/Featured Projects/Victoria Electricity Market Analysis/Readme.md

 ## Conclusion

 The analysis found a moderate positive relationship between electricity demand and wholesale prices during both morning and evening peak periods.
+Using Fisher's z-transformation to aggregate monthly peak-period correlations, the overall demand-RRP relationship was estimated at 0.561 for morning peaks and 0.521 for evening peaks.

-Evening peaks were associated with higher average demand and substantially higher RRP, making them particularly important from a commercial perspective.
+Evening peaks were associated with higher average demand and substantially higher RRP, despite showing a slightly weaker correlation between the two variables.
+This suggests that demand is an important driver of wholesale prices, but it does not fully explain the higher prices observed during evening peak periods.

+Other market conditions, including generation availability, renewable output, outages and interconnector constraints, are likely to influence RRP and should be incorporated into future analysis.

 In the short term, these findings can support peak-period monitoring, demand-response initiatives and pricing decisions.
 In the longer term, combining demand data with generation mix, renewable output, outages, weather and interconnector conditions could improve forecasting and provide a stronger basis for procurement and market-risk decisions.